 - Mesothelioma: Mesothelioma is a rare form of cancer.
 It occurs when asbestos fibers get stuck in the linings of lungs, abdomen, or heart.
 As the damage worsens, cells begin to mutate and form cancerous tumors.
 Symptoms of mesothelioma vary depending on where it develops.

 - Lung Cancer: Asbestos-related lung cancer is rare, but it can also occur as a result of exposure to asbestos.
 Unlike mesothelioma, lung cancer develops in the lung itself.
 Lung cancer symptoms are marked by a bloody cough, chest pain, and sudden weight loss.

 There are no cures for either asbestosis or mesothelioma.
 However, they can be managed with treatment if they are caught early on by doctors.

 While asbestosis is dangerous, mesothelioma presents more serious challenges.
 The symptoms of mesothelioma can often seem vague at first.
 As a result, many people are not diagnosed until the cancer has spread to other areas in the body.
 This can greatly reduce a person’s survival time.

 Occupations That Used Asbestos

 The industries that used asbestos expanded as companies found new uses for the mineral.
 Huge industries developed around those who manufactured, refined, and sold asbestos-based products.
 However, these companies also knew that asbestos fibers could cause long-term health problems.

 Though those in charge of asbestos companies knew the risks, they did not tell the public or the U.S. government.
 It was not until the 1970s that the dangers of asbestos became well known.
 By that point, thousands of people had already been exposed to asbestos.

 Given the wide use of asbestos across dozens of industries, thousands of people were needlessly put at risk.

 Occupations and industries that exposed people to asbestos include:

-- Aerospace: Aircraft mechanics were exposed to asbestos contained in brakes, brake linings, seating gaskets, and insulation.
+- Aerospace: Aircraft mechanics were exposed to asbestos contained in brakes, brake linings, sealing gaskets, and insulation.

 - Automotive: Asbestos was used in auto parts subject to friction such as brakes, clutches, and gaskets.